rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 After the lab is started, you can access the devices and services configured on the network.

-### :material-table: 7.1 Table of IPs and Service Ports
+### :material-table: 7.1 IP and Service Port Table

 Here is the table of devices, IPs, and service ports available in the lab.